Alajuela Province: Literature

-Alajuela takes a central place in Costa Rica's literary tradition, evidenced by the numerous authors raised in the country and commitment to public libraries.
-There are 14 public libraries Alajuela, more than any other province in the country.
+Alajuela takes a central place in Costa Rica's literary tradition, evidenced by the numerous authors raised in the country and their commitment to public libraries.
+There are 14 public libraries in Alajuela, more than any other province in the country.
 The University of Costa Rica maintains children's literature outreach centers primarily in Alajuela, in Grecia, San Ramón, Naranjo, Palmares and Zarcero.
 The municipality of Alajuela frequent holds storytelling contests and festivals, as well.

-Because of its rich literary tradition, San Ramón is often called "la tierra de las poetas" ("land of poets").
+Because of its rich literary tradition, San Ramón is often called "la Tierra de las poetas" ("land of poets").
 Many poets and authors were born in the San Ramón area, including José Joaquín Salas Pérez, Carlomagno Araya, Ema Gamboa, and Feliz Ángel Salas.
 San Ramón's favorite son is often listed as Lisímaco Chavarría.
 Born in 1878, Chavarría's romantic and naturalist poetry brought him into correspondence with many well-known Latin American authors, such as Rubén Darío, José Enrique Rodó and Joaquín García Monge.
 Born in 1915, author and naturalist illustrator Rafael Lucas Rodríguez was a pioneering biologist in the country.
-He wrote numerous articles and books, as well as illustrative tracts of Costa Rican flora.
+He wrote numerous articles, books, and illustrative tracts of Costa Rican flora.
 Author Fernando Contreras Castro, also born and raised in San Ramón, is an internationally recognized author writing in what is described as the "urban generation" style.
 Contreras teaches literature at the University of Costa Rica.

 Social realist Fabián Dobles grew up in Atenas.
-Dobles' work concentrates on the plight of the poor in Costa Rica.
+Dobles' work concentrates on the plight of people experiencing poverty in Costa Rica.
 Dobles, a member of the Popular Vanguard Party, later spent time in prison for his political beliefs.
 Author Carlos Luis Fallas was born and educated in Alajuela.
-Fallas' most well-known work, "Mamita Yunai," was based on his time working on a banana plantation.
+Fallas' most well-known work, "Mamita Yunai", was based on his time working on a banana plantation.
 Historian and journalist Ángela Ulibarri lives in Ciudad Quesada.
 Contemporary playwright Jorge Arroyo also grew up in Alajuela.
 His work has been staged in half-a-dozen countries.

 Indigenous peoples

 Most of the indigenous tribes of Alajuela were killed during Spanish colonization, although the Botos held out until the mid-1800s.
-Today, the Maleku are one of the only indigenous tribes left from the Spanish colonial period.
+Today, the Maleku are among the only indigenous tribes left from the Spanish colonial period.
 Their reserve is in northern Alajuela, an hour north of La Fortuna at San Rafael de Guatuso.
 There are three Maleku villages near Guatuso: Palenque Sol, Palenque Tonjibe, and Palenque Margarita, where residents subsist largely from the tourist economy.